 Wolfbane, the ninth book in the Chronicles of Ancient Darkness series, brings to a close the internationally bestselling series that began with Wolf Brother.

+Michelle Paver was born in Malawi and came to England as a child before studying Biochemistry at Oxford University.
+She went on to become a partner in a City of London law firm before turning to writing after her father's death.
 Michelle is best known for her prize-winning, million-copy-selling Wolf Brother series for children, and for her painstaking and meticulous method-approach to researching her novels, with treks to Siberia and the Arctic North, exploration of ice caves, swims with killer whales and meals of whale meat and roseroot regular fare.

 1. For those who don't know the series, where and when are the Wolf Brother books set?

-The WOLF BROTHER books are set 6,000 years ago in the Stone Age: that's after the Ice Age, but before farming spread to northern Scandinavia.
+The Wolf Brother books are set 6,000 years ago in the Stone Age: that's after the Ice Age, but before farming spread to northern Scandinavia.
 And Scandinavia is where the stories take place, mostly in the vast Forest which at that time covered the whole of northern Europe.
 (Although I've changed mountains and rivers to suit the stories; and I've found that readers all over the world tend to site the stories in the forests of their own countries - which is something I really like.)